FJortay/DISCO-Collective-Intelligence/README.md

 ### **8. Conclusion**

-DICOS is a societal system that defines the fundamental principles of the infrastructure and superstructure of a universal direct democracy system, applicable to any type of organization regardless of its size or sector.
+DICOS is a societal project that defines the fundamental principles of the infrastructure and superstructure of a universal direct democracy system, applicable to any type of organization regardless of its size or sector.
 The goal is to build true collective intelligence.